mrthehavok/k8s-observable-rollouts/backlog/tasks/task-4 - Create Helm chart for sample-api service.md

 ## Next Steps

-- Define chart metadata and dependencies
+- Define chart metadata.
-- Create templates for all Kubernetes resources
+- Create templates for Deployment, Service, and ConfigMap.
-- Implement value validation using JSON schema
-- Add helm hooks for pre/post deployment tasks
+- Ensure chart supports a `Rollout` resource as an alternative to `Deployment`.

 ## Notes

-- Use Helm 3.x features exclusively
+- Use Helm 3.x features.
-- Consider using library charts for common patterns
-- Implement proper RBAC if service needs cluster access
+- The chart will be for a single-environment deployment (Minikube).
-- Ensure chart supports both Deployment and Rollout resources
+- Ensure chart supports both Deployment and Rollout resources.
-- Follow semantic versioning for chart versions